Katert/Chemibezorg-frontend/README.md

 # TODO

+- Implement conditions to check for forbidden ingredients instead of products (also for back end).
 - Set disabled button to false when there are no forbidden combinations.
 - Create modal with shipment details when user clicks on 'Show' in 'Overview shipments'.
 - Design user login form.